fullstackedorg/docs/guides/git.md

 # Using git

 [Git](https://git-scm.com) is a powerful versioning tool.
-The FullStacked Editor provides a few simplified functionalities to develop and share your projects.
+The FullStacked Editor provides a few `git` simplified functionalities to improve your development flow.

 ## Cloning a Repository